The Premier Event for Blockchain Unification · March 2026

 CHAMPIONSHIP

 64 blockchains.
-One representative each.
-Six rounds of structured debate to surface the industry's deepest agreements — and its sharpest divisions.
+One representative each — or an AI trained on their dossier.
+Six rounds of structured debate to surface the industry's deepest agreements and sharpest divisions.
 Inspired by the UTXO Alliance's spirit of cross-chain collaboration.
+AI simulation trial now open →

 64